exercism/python/concepts/random/about.md

 The `choice()` function will return one entry chosen at random from a given sequence.

-At its simplest, this might be a coin-flip example:
+At its simplest, this might be a coin-flip:

 ```python
 # This will pick one of the two values in the list at random 5 separate times